UJJWALJOSHI001/Git-command/README.md

 | `git log --summary` | View changes (detailed) |
 | `git log --oneline` | View changes (briefly) |
 | `git diff [source branch] [target branch]` | Preview changes before merging |

+ ### Differnce between git revert and git reset

+ ### git revert:-
+ This command creates a new commit that undoes the changes from a previous commit.
+This command adds new history to the project (it doesn't modify existing history).

+ ### git reset
+ This command is a little more complicated.
+It actually does a couple of different things depending on how it is invoked.
+It modifies the index (the so-called "staging area").
+Or it changes which commit a branch head is currently pointing at.
+This command may alter existing history (by changing the commit that a branch references).